royward/prolog_compiler/README.md

 # A Proof of Concept for writing a Prolog Compiler

-This guide provides instructions on setting up and using the Prolog compiler within the SWI-Prolog environment on Linux.
+This guide provides instructions on setting up and using a partial Prolog compiler within the SWI-Prolog environment on Linux.

 The compiler is designed to transpile Prolog code into C executables, for a very small subset of the Prolog language - enough to demonstrate unification and backtracking.
 This was built to demonstrate code running in both directions (`append.pl`) and a program with multiple solutions using heavy backtracking (`nqueens.pl`).

 ## Prerequisites